ginger-society/docs/docs/ginger-book/http2.md

 });
 ```

 That's it.
-Now you can run `pnpm ladle serve` and GingerBook will be served over HTTP/2!
+Now you can run `pnpm ginger-book serve` and GingerBook will be served over HTTP/2!
 The default URL `https://localhost:61000` should be automatically opened in your browser.

 ## Alternatives